CNES/opensand/README.md

 Unless otherwise specified, all the commands here must be executed on all machines.

 In order to install the packages using `apt`, the repository must be added to its sources.
-One way of doing it is by adding a new file into the `/etc/apt/sources.list.d/` folder.
+One way of doing it is by creating the file `/etc/apt/sources.list.d/net4sat.list`.

 If using Ubuntu 20.04 LTS (focal):

 ```
-echo "deb https://raw.githubusercontent.com/CNES/net4sat-packages/master/ focal stable" | sudo tee -a /etc/apt/sources.list.d/net4sat.list
+echo "deb https://raw.githubusercontent.com/CNES/net4sat-packages/master/ focal stable" | sudo tee /etc/apt/sources.list.d/net4sat.list
 ```

 Add GPG key for net4sat repository (as root) :